nswarm/protox/README.md

 - All [supported protobuf languages](https://developers.google.com/protocol-buffers) via the protobuf compiler itself (protoc)
 - Rust via [prost](https://github.com/tokio-rs/prost)

-See the `examples/run-examples.sh` script for various ways of using idlx.
+See the `examples/run-examples.sh` script for various ways of using protox.

 #### Built-in Templates

-idlx was primarily built to generate boilerplate code for [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) between two languages.
+protox was primarily built to generate boilerplate code for [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) between two languages.
 The built-in templates provide an example of this between Rust and C#.

 The user designates a **server** language and a **client** language.
 Code is generated slightly differently for each:
 - Server language: Classes and a set of C functions for accessing the fields through an opaque pointer.